 Design Fun: Nine Blocks wide X Ten Blocks long = 54" X 80", practically perfect golden ratio = 54/80 = .675 Cozy and still fits under my Janome work horse.

-Leah Kuma's quilt on the left is ten blocks tall (80") so I can spend time with towers of color and not technique.
+Leah Kuma's quilt below is ten blocks tall (80") so I can spend time with towers of color and not technique.
 A couple of vertical strips help anchor the quilt.
-The open top and bottom allow the colors to flow through.

-Grace Clark's collection on the right was huge and I also used vertical columns of blocks to make it work.
+Grace Clark's collection also used vertical columns of blocks to make it work.
 This one is framed on all sides by the KFC purple and brown print, somewhat roping in the red and blue shirts.
 Yee Haw!